How to conduct the motor swap test

 2. Disconnect all motor connections from all control boxes.

 3. Connect all connections of the "bad" motor to the port where the "good" motor was previously connected (the one that works properly).
+All other motors must be disconnected from the control box.
+Only one motor should be connected during this test.
 Connect it to the other control box (if you have an H6/P6) to rule out faults in the control box itself.

 https://youtu.be/zyPwL532n9E